CFBCWorks/Independence40SKN/_items/SKN_IN16.md

 format: photo

-title: What Start a Bad Mornin': A Novel
+title: What Start a Bad Mornin':A Novel

 shortdesc: “Amaya Lin has few memories of the years before she turned eighteen.”